-Special Student Enrollment for informational instruction only or for professional
+Special Student Enrollment for informational instruction only or for professional development.
+These students are not enrolled in a program of study.

 The enrollment status of students for graduate programs at our Institution is as follows:

 Full Time Student a student enrolled in 6 or more credits a student enrolled in 4-5 credits 1/2 Time Student a student enrolled in 3 credits a student enrolled in 3 credits a student enrolled in 1-2 credits